ZacharyTao/Moments/README.md

 Contact zacharywtao@gmail.com to join the internal testing group on TestFlight!

 ## Overview
-Moments is a social media application for iOS, designed to enhance real-time photo sharing experiences.
-Moments is not just about sharing images; it's about sharing experience.
+Moments is a social media application developed for iOS, allowing users to capture and share photos in real-time.
+The app integrates various Apple frameworks to deliver a seamless and engaging user experience.

 ## Features
 <p float="left">